Scottish Romani and Traveller groups: Scottish Lowland Gypsies

 The Kàlo, a Romani group in Finland, maintain that their ancestors were originally a Romani group who travelled to Finland from Scotland; this is because the Kàlo and the Romanisæl of Norway and Sweden are believed to have descended from Romani who arrived in Britain in the 16th century.

 Romani people in the south of Scotland enjoyed the protection of the Roslyn family and made an encampment within the Roslyn castle grounds.
 However, as with its neighbour England, the Scottish parliament passed an act in 1609 against Romani groups known as the “Act against the Egyptians”; which made it lawful to condemn, detain and execute Romani people.

 Scotland has had a Romani population for at least 500 years; they are a distinct group from the Highland Travellers.
 Lowland Romani Gypsies share a common heritage with Romanichal and Kale.
 They enjoyed a place in Scottish society until the Reformation, when their wandering lifestyle and exotic culture brought severe persecution upon them.

-Language

-Lowland Romany speak a dialect called Cant.
-Estimates of the Romani element in Scoto-Romani includes up to "50% debased Romani" as put forward by John Sampson.
+Kirk Yetholm Tinklers were a regional cluster of families inhabiting the small villages of Kirk Yetholm, Town Yetholm, Kelso and Coldstream situated in the Scottish Borders.
+They were also called Yetholm Tinklers, Horners, Muggers and Potters.

-Scottish Highland Travellers (Indigenous Highland Travellers)
+Scottish Highland Travellers

 Scottish Highland Travellers, also known as Indigenous Highland Travellers (IHT) are a nomadic ethnic group historically situated in the Highlands of Scotland.
-Scottish Highland Travellers are of fully indigenous origin.
-They are culturally and linguistically distinct from other ethnic groups under the Gypsy/Traveller umbrella term in Scotland.
+Scottish Highland Travellers believed to be indigenous.

 The pejorative term Black Tinkers is applied to them.
 Tinkers in Gaelic-speaking areas were called cèard fiosachd ("fortune-telling tinkers"), baobh shiùbhlach ("strolling fortune-tellers) and ceàrdannan ("craftsmen") in Scottish Gaelic.